Develop OpenGL Apps In A Docker Container Without GPU

 About Mesa

-Mesa is an open-source implementation of OpenGL that provides software rasterizers inside its Gallium driver, such as softpipe
+Mesa is an open-source implementation of OpenGL that provides software rasterizers inside its Gallium driver, such as softpipe and LLVMpipe, for CPU-based rendering.

 Read more about Mesa's llvmpipe.